Hot and Warm-Mix Asphalt

 Over 93 percent of the paved roadways in the US use asphalt pavement.
 They are durable, quick to install and open to traffic, and they are highly recyclable.
 The public prefers asphalt pavements because they ride smoother and are quieter than concrete pavements.
 Our knowledgeable and highly experienced team is always available to help customers work through challenging technical requirements.

 Three Peckham subsidiaries – Peckham Materials Corporation (PMC), Wm.
 E. Dailey, Inc. and Palmer Paving Corp. – produce hot mix asphalt (“HMA”) for the residential, commercial and heavy highway markets.
-A network of production facilities located throughout the Hudson Valley Region of New York State, southern Vermont, and western Massachusetts is the backbone of the operation.
+A network of production facilities located throughout the Hudson Valley Region of New York State, southern Vermont, western Massachusetts, and north central Connecticut is the backbone of the operation.
 These plants provide exceptional production capacity, flexibility and reliability and operate in compliance with all environmental regulations.
 Peckham Industries HMA plants are highly automated, modern production facilities equipped with on-the-scale receipt printing technology.
 In most plants, the driver does not ever have to leave the truck!
 The Peckham team knows that customer service is just as important as price.
 Saving customers valuable time and money has and always will be a top priority at Peckham.

 In addition to our pioneering work with warm mix asphalt, we have developed advanced designs that help mitigate rutting as well as porous pavement that help mitigate runoff in environmentally sensitive areas.
 Working certified technicians and modern laboratory equipment allow each facility to maintain strict quality control standards.

 In addition to our stationary HMA plants, PMC also operates a portable hot mix drum plant.
 This plant allows PMC to extend the best service to remote communities and provide high production capacity to major construction projects.